Tasneemhasanat97/Instagram-app-demo/README.md

-# Instagram - Part I
+# Instagram - Part II

 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!